AdobeDocs/experience-manager-cloud-service.en/help/security/ims-support.md

 User Sync Tool (UST in short) enables our enterprise customers to create and manage Adobe users utilizing Active Directory.
 This also works for other tested OpenLDAP directory services.
 The target users are IT Identity Administrators (Enterprise Directory or System Admins) who will be able to install and configure the tool.
 The open source tool is customizable so that customers you modify it to suit your own particular requirements.

-When User Sync runs, it fetches a list of users from the organization’s Active Directory and compares it with the list of users within the Admin Console.
-It then calls the Adobe User Management API so that the Admin Console is synchronized with the organization’s directory.
+When User Sync runs, it fetches a list of users from the organization's Active Directory and compares it with the list of users within the Admin Console.
+It then calls the Adobe User Management API so that the Admin Console is synchronized with the organization's directory.
 The change flow is entirely one way.
 Any edits made in the Admin Console do not get pushed out to the directory.

-The tool allows the system admin to map user groups in the customer’s directory with product configuration and user groups in the Admin Console.
+The tool allows the system admin to map user groups in the customer's directory with product configuration and user groups in the Admin Console.

 To set up User Sync, the organization needs to create a set of credentials in the same way they would use the [User Management API](https://www.adobe.io/apis/experienceplatform/umapi-new.html).